seek-oss/changesets-snapshot/README.md

 You probably also want to run this workflow manually, rather than on every push, which means configuring it to respond to the [`workflow_dispatch` event][wde].

-You will need to provide an NPM token and a GitHub token to the `env` of the action.
+In this particular example, you will need to provide an NPM token and a GitHub token to the `env` of the action.

 An example workflow might look like: